grnspc/HAProxy/guides/haproxy/part-2/006-dyn-dns-cname.md

 ---
 title: Part 2.6 - CNAME Record - DynDNS Configuration
-section: DynDNS Configuration
+sectionTitle: DynDNS Configuration
-chapterTitle: CNAME Record
+stepTitle: CNAME Record
-chapter: "2.6"
+step: "2.6"
 ---

-{{ $frontmatter.section }}
+{{ $frontmatter.sectionTitle }}
 # Part 2.6 - CNAME Record

 The next step is to add a CNAME record for your services.